 ロ SUN in the west ⟹ Zv = 360° – Z

-Zv calculation: two exercises complete with solution
+Zv calculation with scientific calculator : two exercises complete with solution